Azure-Samples/cosmos-aks-samples/Bicep/README.md

 **9. Push the container image to Azure Container Registry**

-The application can be built and pushed to ACR using Visual Studio or VS Code, use one of the two methods given below **Using Visual Studio**
+The application can be built and pushed to ACR using Visual Studio or VS Code, use any of the two methods given below **Using Visual Studio**

 Prerequisites: